 Expertise in demyelinating disorders CMT & Multiple Sclerosis

-Dr. Lucia Notterpek is Professor and Chair of the Department of Neuroscience at the McKnight Brain Institute at the University of Florida, Gainesville, Florida.
+Dr. Lucia Notterpek is Professor and Associate Dean, Department of Physiology and Cell Biology, School of Medicine, University of Nevada, Reno, Nevada.
 Dr. Notterpek investigates how the loss of glial insulation around axons, called myelin, contributes to the pathogenesis of hereditary and age-related neural disorders.
 Diseases linked with defects in myelin include peripheral neuropathies, such as Charcot-Marie-Tooth diseases and multiple sclerosis.
 Recent studies also suggest an involvement of myelin damage in the painful symptoms of trigeminal neuralgia.
 Current research is focused on understanding the subcellular changes within neural cells that underlie the progressive nature of these disorders and normal aging-associated myelin degeneration.
 A major effort of Dr. Notterpek’s lab focuses on approaches to maintain healthy myelin during lifespan and/or restore it in disease paradigms.
 She has authored and co-authored over 70 publications, reviews and book chapters.
 She currently serves as the Chief Science Officer for the Hereditary Neuropathy Foundation, New York.
 The NIH, the National Muscular Dystrophy Association, the National Multiple Sclerosis Society, the Facial Pain Foundation and the Hereditary Neuropathy Foundation have supported her research efforts.

 Maurizio D’Antonio, PhD